Early Childhood Development Milestones: What Every Parent Should Know

 Social and Emotional Development

-- Engage in storytelling
+• Engage in storytelling and conversations.

-- Allow children to make simple choices
+• Allow children to make simple choices.

-- Practice patience and positive guidance
+• Practice patience and provide positive guidance.

 3 to 5 Years